-For example, a student planning to major in a field like English or Political Science might take Psychology for her Scientific Investigation approach because it allows her to think about questions of individuality and social norms through a different lens.
+For example, a student planning to major in a field like English or Political Science might take Psychology for their Scientific Investigation approach because it allows them to think about questions of individuality and social norms through a different lens.

 For example, the same English or Political Science major might instead elect to study Physics in order to think about how researchers in a different tradition think and learn about law, as in natural law, and questions of order, regularity, and predictability.